Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ## Only import it, if it is installed
 if discord_bot_active():
     from aadiscordbot.tasks import send_message
-    # if you wanty to send discord embed imor them too.
+    # if you want to send discord embed import them too.
     from discord import Embed, Color

 ## this helper can be called to Queue up a Message